dwhitfield6/STM32WB55_BLE_Garage_Intrusion_Sensor_Bugsnag/README.md

 ```

 `REPO_DOWNLOAD_BASE_URL` controls the prefix used for the clickable links that point at `Artifacts/*.zip`.
 Leave the default to serve files directly from GitHub’s raw view, or swap in your own CDN/hosting location.
-3. Watch the console:
+3. Watch the console: the script prints `Simulating STM32WB55 intrusion sensor crash "<name>"...` and, after enrichment, `Crash "<name>" sent to Bugsnag.`
-	- First `Bugsnag.notify(new Error('Test error'))` verifies connectivity
-	- Then the watchdog crash is thrown, caught, enriched, and uploaded
-4. Check your Bugsnag dashboard for two new events (smoke test + sensor crash).
+4. Check your Bugsnag dashboard for the new sensor crash.
 Each run exits with code `1`, mirroring a real firmware crash exit path, so wrap it in CI accordingly.

 ## Trigger a Crash Upload

 Run `npm start` (or `npm run crash`).
-The script intentionally throws a `GARAGE_SENSOR_WATCHDOG` error, catches it locally, and forwards the enriched event to Bugsnag with:
+The script intentionally throws a `Coredump Forced` error, catches it locally, and forwards the enriched event to Bugsnag with:

 - Sensor identity (defaults to `garage-door-node-01`)
 - Firmware/hardware metadata